Serving

 Salt

 All volume measures are after chopping small.
 This paste is traditionally made by pounding in a large stone mortar, and that's still really the best way for parts.
-See Note-5
+See Note-7

 1. Separately dry fry CORIANDER and CUMIN until quite fragrant and darkening just slightly, then cool and grind in a spice mill along with Peppercorns.
 Do this first, because after the chilis your nose may not work well for awhile.

-2. Slice GALANGAL very thin.
-Cut off skin and slice into fine threads, then slice the threads crosswise into tiny bits.
+2. Peel GALANGAL if needed, and slice very thin.
+Slice into fine threads, then slice the threads crosswise into tiny bits.
 Pound to thin flakes in the mortar.
 Pour out into a bowl separate from the spice mix.

 3. Slice LIME PEEL into tiny bits and pound as with the Galangal.
 Add to the Galangal mix.